-Reason: To mitigate disturbance or impact to marine mammals and birds.
+Reason: To mitigate the disturbance to marine mammals and birds.

-16. The Company must, no later than 3 months prior to the Commissioning of the first WTG, submit an Operation and Maintenance Programme ("OMP"), in writing, to the Scottish Ministers for their written approval.
-Such approval may only be granted following consultation by the Scottish Ministers with the JNCC, SNH, SEPA, MCA, NLB, RSPB Scotland, the Planning Authority and any such other advisors or organisations as may be required at the discretion of the Scottish Ministers.
-The OMP must set out the procedures and good working practices for operations and the maintenance of the WTG's, substructures, and inter-array cable network of the Development.
+16. The Company must, no later than 3 months prior to the Commissioning of the first WTG, submit an Operations and Maintenance Programme ("OMP"), in writing, to the Scottish Ministers for their written approval.
+Such approval may only be granted following consultation by the Scottish Ministers with the JNCC, SNH, SEPA, MCA, NLB, RSPB Scotland, the Planning Authority and any such other advisors as or organisations may be required at the discretion of the Scottish Ministers.
+The OMP must set out the procedures, and good working practices for operations and the maintenance of the WTG's, substructures, and inter-array cable network of the Development.
 Environmental sensitivities which may affect the timing of the operation and maintenance activities must be considered in the OMP.